coffee grinders icon

 Accessibility

 Using a manual grinder requires physical force.
-Not a huge amount, but enough that some people will not be able to grip the grinder and handle hard enough.
+Not a huge amount, but enough that some people won’t be able to grip hard enough.
 Or they may struggle to generate enough force to turn the handle.
-This is particularly true at fine grind sizes and, if this applies to you, means that an electric grinder will be your only option.
+This is particularly true for fine grind sizes.

 Time